Universal Consent for Biological Samples

 Universal Consent Videos

-We have translated the universal video consent into the following languages to ensure that all patients understand the propose of the consent: SpanishFarsiArabicMandarin, and Korean.
+We have translated the universal consent video into the following languages to ensure that all eligible patients understand the purpose of the consent: SpanishFarsiArabicMandarin Chinese, and Korean.
 Your DNA may be the key to unlocking answers and breakthroughs for you and other patients like you.

 English